 If you decide to manage your email list in-house, it won’t be an additional expense, but it will still cost time.
 You’ll have to plan the time spent on your email list properly and set limits for how long you or your employees will spend on your marketing each week.

 Although outsourcing costs more, it offers the benefit of freeing up valuable time.
 You might also get better results from outsourcing to a marketing specialist, especially if you don’t know anything about online marketing.

 Email Design and Templates

 The next step in setting up your email list is deciding what you want your marketing emails to look like.

-You have a choice of either sending your emails as plain text (like normal emails), or you can use an HTML template.
+You have a choice between sending your emails as plain text (like normal emails) or using an HTML template.